eklavya11/MewbotCatcher-SimpleInstall/README.md

 # Contact

-- You can contact me on discord my username is : BSFR - Yewolf#0690.
+- You can contact me on discord my username is : Yewolf#0690.
 - Or you can join this server : https://discord.gg/Q8NbBeQ.
-- The current price of the bot is currently at 15€ and I only accept Paypal or Paysafecards.
+- The current price of the bot is currently at 15€ and I only accept Paypal.

 # Screenshots